Azure/azure-sdk-for-python/sdk/agrifood/azure-agrifood-farming/README.md

 - AgriFood (FarmBeats) resource - [Install FarmBeats][install_farmbeats]
 - Python 2.7, 3.6 or later - [Install Python][python]

-- Python 2.7, or 3.6 or later is required to use this package.
-- You must have an [Azure subscription][azure_subscription] and an AgriFood (FarmBeats) resource to use this package.

 #### Create an AgriFood Resource

 ### Install the package